 - Slacks or chinos are often sharper-looking than jeans, but if it’s a very casual setting, like a pub, don’t be afraid to wear dark, fitted jeans.

 - Leather shoes are your best-looking option, but you can also go with casual shoes with some decorative patterning on them.
 Brogues, saddle shoes, and wingtips all work well, as do loafers and in some casual settings leather work shoes.
 For very dressy restaurants or shows, you’ll need black oxfords, but they’re the exception rather than the rule.

 The key is really just to know expectations: at a pub, jeans and a corduroy jacket is dressed up.
 At a private gala with live orchestration, you need a suit.
 Most things fall in between, and when in doubt your best bet is usually good slacks, leather shoes, and a collared shirt with a sport coat or blazer.

-If you’ll be attending a whisky tasting like I did, I made some specific dressing suggestions for that kind of event here.
 And if you simply need some general guidelines on dressing for different occasions, check out this handy 60 Second Guide.

 3. Behave Politely